 Conway also notes that after the demise of the system, US and British banks became more profitable.

 In the United States, by the turn of the millennium banks now accounted for around 8 per cent of the country’s total economic output – more than double their zie when the Bretton Woods system ended… Until 1970, an investor in a UK bank could expect to make about 7 per cent a year on his investment.
 After 1970, the return on equity roughly trebled to 20 per cent, a figure maintained without a break until the financial crisis of 2008.

 There is no single, simple explanation for this astonishing rise of the financial sector; however, there is no doubt that one important element is the sudden change in the international monetary architecture following the collapse of Bretton Woods.
 Almost immediately after the demise of Keynes and White’s system in the early 1970s, every single measure of the size, profitability, and leverage of the banking industry has begun to increase at unprecedented rates.

 The big banks in the USA tried to stop Bretton Woods at the time,

-After the Bretton Woods conference, the countries involved still had to sell it to a confused public.
-One method the USA used was to produce a pamphlet called Bretton Woods Is No Mystery, illustrated by the New Yorker cartoonist Syd Hoff.
+After the Bretton Woods conference, the countries involved had to sell it to a confused public.
+One method the USA used was a pamphlet called Bretton Woods Is No Mystery, illustrated by the New Yorker cartoonist Syd Hoff.
 I’m on the trail of a copy, I can only find a few images online.

-It’s heartbreaking to hear the names bandied about for the world currency, and think what might’ve been.
+Heartbreaking to hear the names bandied about for the world currency, and think what might’ve been.
 From Conway:

 among the suggestions were Fint, Proudof, Unibanks, Bit, Pondol, and Keynes’ favorite, Orb.
 Months later, Keynes sent round a note to his Treasury colleagues asking: “Do you think it is any use to try unicorn on Harry?”